We Do Business for Good

 Warren Hall features soft seating areas for student use between classes for individual studying or meeting up with peers and collaborative work.

-The large gold chandelier above the main entrance into Warren Hall is a regal reminder of the history of the building.
+The gold chandelier that greets the Dyson School community as they enter Warren Hall is a gentle reminder of the history of the school and the icons that have walked the halls.

 The stone facade of the building features an engraving of the name above the main entrance.